-For the best observatory sites the sky background minimum is about 21-22 mag/sq arc sec in V band (centered at $\lambda$ ~0.55μm with bandwidth $\Delta\lambda$ ~ 0.1μm).
-This corresponds to a flux of approximately 10-50 photons/s-m-sq arc sec.
-This includes thermal as well as non thermal processes (air glow), zodi, unresolved stars etc. Comparing to the figures above we see this is in reasonable agreement.
+For the best observatory sites the sky background minimum is about 22 mag/sq arc sec in V band (centered at $\lambda \sim 0.55 \mu m$ with bandwidth $\Delta \lambda \sim 0.1 \mu m$).
+This corresponds to a flux of approximately 10 photons/s-m2-sq arc sec.
+This includes thermal as well as non thermal processes (air glow), zodi etc. Comparing to the figures above we see this is in reasonable agreement.
 In the V band the dominant emission is from Zodi scattering of sunlight as well as non thermal atmospheric (air glow) processes.
-As we move towards into IR the thermal emission of the atmosphere and optics as well as OH lines begin to dominate with OH diminishing beyond K band (2.4 μm).
+As we move towards into IR the thermal emission of the atmosphere and optics as well as OH lines begin to dominate with OH diminishing beyond K band (2.4 μ m).